L-Lifbom/Dashboard/README.md

 - Paste the following template into it:
 - `VITE_WEATHER_KEY=YOUR_ACCESS_KEY`
 - `VITE_BACKGROUND_KEY=YOUR_ACCESS_KEY`
-- Replace YOUR_WEATHER_API_KEY with your Weather API key and YOUR_BACKGROUND_API_KEY with your Background API key.
+- Replace YOUR_ACCESS_KEY with it's respective Weather or Background API key.

 - Start the project by running the following command: `npm run dev`
 - Copy the local path into a web browser, ex Google Chrome & Firefox